-Catholic Bishop Cornelius Korir of Eldoret Diocese is dead - The Standard — Nigeria Today
+Kenya: President Kenyatta Mourns Renowned Bishop Korir - AllAfrica.com — Nigeria Today

 |

-Catholic Bishop Cornelius Korir of Eldoret Diocese has died while undergoing treatment at Moi Teaching and Referral Hospital, local church officials have confirmed.
-Bishop Cornelius Kipng'eno Arap Korir was born on 6th July 1950.
-He was ordained as a …
+President Uhuru Kenyatta has mourned Bishop Cornelius Korir of the Catholic Diocese of Eldoret, describing him as a great religious leader and an excellent peacemaker.
+The President said he was deeply saddened by the death of Bishop Koriri, saying the …

-Bishop Cornelius Korir has passes on
+Nyandarua Governor Francis Kimemia mourns Bishop Cornelius Korir

 Do you something awesome to share with the world?
 Click here to shareGet thousands of free final year project topics and materials sorted by subject to help with your research